thehyve/fairspace/workspace/README.md

 * Jupyterhub
 Settings for jupyterhub should be in the section `jupyterhub`.
 See [Jupyterhub docs](http://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html) for more information on the specific settings

+* Pluto
+Settings for pluto should be in the section `pluto`.
+See [Pluto README](https://github.com/fairspace/pluto/blob/master/README.md) for more information on the specific settings

 * Mercury
 Settings for mercury should be in the section `mercury`.